kadimi/wp.box/README.md

 ## Miscellaneous

-- Port `8080` on the host machine is forwarded to port `80` on the guest machine, this comes in handly if you want to show your website over the Internet when you are behind a rooter (you will probably be using No-IP, Dyn or similar).
+- A random port is chosen on the first boot from `8800` to `8899` and is stored in a file named `port`.
+The port is forwarded to port `80` on the guest machine.
+This comes in handly if you want to show your website over the Internet when you are behind a rooter (you will probably be using No-IP, Dyn or similar).

 ## Planned